lexiconium/RL-Gym-PyTorch/CartPole/README.md

 | 0   | Push cart to the left  |
 | 1   | Push cart to the right |

-**Note:** The amount the velocity is reduced or increased is not fixed as it depends on the angle the pole is pointing.
+**Note**: The amount the velocity is reduced or increased is not fixed as it depends on the angle the pole is pointing.
 This is because the center of gravity of the pole increases the amount of energy needed to move the cart underneath it

 ### Observation Space